Bali City Travel Guide: Best Time, Places & Experiences

 1. Religion and Rituals

 Balinese Hinduism blends Hindu teachings with ancient animist beliefs.
 Daily offerings, small woven baskets filled with flowers, rice, and incense, are placed outside homes and shops to honor deities and spirits.
+These rituals, known as canang sari, are a core part of Balinese life and symbolize gratitude, balance, and harmony with the universe.

 2. Dance and Music